Boise State faces challenge in Oregon State to open NCAAs

 This is Oregon State’s sixth straight visit to the NCAA Tournament.
 The Beavers have been to the Sweet 16 for three consecutive seasons, including a run to the Final Four in 2016.

-There were few nail-biting moments over whether Oregon State would host, but then the women’s bracket leaked early.
+There were few nail-biting moments about whether Oregon State would host, but then the women’s bracket leaked early.

-Sophomore guard Destiny Slocomb, who is averaging 16 points a game this season, said it matters to be playing in front of the home crowd.
+Sophomore guard Destiny Slocom, who is averaging 16 points a game this season, said it matters playing in front of the home crowd.

 “They back us like no other.
 Excited that we can play another two games, especially for our seniors in Gill and hopefully send them out the right way.”
-Slocomb said.
+Slocom said.

 Fifth-seeded Gonzaga (28-4) faces No. 12 Little Rock (21-10) in the early game Saturday.